towseefhossain/Pandas_Fifa19/README.md

 <b> FIFA.py </b>

 The script produces a list of the different statistical characteristics of over 18000 players.
-Users can choose two fields and the scripts plots a scatterplot, and outputs whether or not there is a strong statistical (Pearson's) correlation between the two variables.
+Users can choose from a list of variables and visualization techniques to observe the trends in the variables across the players